rdnfn/icai/README.md

 ## Quickstart

-Given a feedback dataset (use the [data notebook](https://github.com/rdnfn/icai/blob/main/notebooks/01_data_prepocessing.ipynb) to download one), you can run your first Inverse Constitutional AI (ICAI) experiment using the `icai-exp` command:
+You can run your first Inverse Constitutional AI (ICAI) experiment using the `icai-exp` command:

 ```
 icai-exp data_path="data/processed/example/example.csv"
 ```

+This will run the ICAI algorithm on the toy `example.csv` pairwise feedback dataset and generate a constitution for this dataset.

 To get the available experiment parameters and instructions on how to adjust them, run